Em1l1/Learning/Ingles_developer/README.md

   ## Handle accidents when building the code and what CI means

+  **1. Handle accidents when building the code**

+your are sure your code compiles, you have tested it and commited in into the respository.
+But something happens and your code doesn't compile.
+So the next person who checks it out of the repository is going to be in trouble.
+How's your Continuous Integration?

+  **2. Continuous Integration CI**

 8. Test your Software!
 TDD Test-Driven Development
 Review: test your software!